EDTECH SEO & AI VISIBILITY CASE STUDYHow we grew Blue Carrot AI citation share 1%→8% in 60 days and +25% SQLs in 90 days

 – Reliance on a strategy created by a previous SEO advisor

-The challenge was not fixing broken fundamentals, but extracting more value from what already worked while aligning SEO with new business priorities.
+The challenge was not fixing broken fundamentals, but extracting more value from what already worked while aligning SEO with new business priorities, and building a presence in AI search before competitors did.

 Before GrowPad